Master Services Agreement

 Doro charges a platform fee for use of the Service in connection with each completed Transaction.
 The platform fee is calculated as a percentage of the Transaction value or as otherwise specified at the time the Transaction is created.

-The platform fee varies based on factors including the payment method used (cryptocurrency or fiat), the source and destination jurisdictions of funds, the settlement route, and the configuration agreed with the Agency.
+The platform fee varies based on factors including the payment method used (cryptocurrency or fiat), the source and destination jurisdictions of funds, the number of Legs and PSP Partners in the settlement route, and the configuration agreed with the Agency.
 The specific fee applicable to a Transaction is disclosed before the Agency commits to the Transaction.

 5.2 Allocation of the platform fee